MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/sql-queries-microsoft-access.md

 **Provider=Microsoft.ACE.OLEDB.12.0;Data Source=DatabasePath;Persist Security Info=False**

+> [!NOTE]
+> All the connection strings that establish connections with Microsoft Access databases consist of three main parts: the provider, the data source, and the security credentials (if applicable).

 ![A generated connection string.](media/sql-queries-microsoft-access/generated-connection-string.png)

 To run queries on the connected database, use the **Execute SQL statement** action.
 Power Automate Desktop supports all the essential queries, such as **SELECT**, **INSERT INTO**, and **UPDATE**.